What Is Python? A Beginner-Friendly Programming Language

 [0.8414709848078965, 0.9092974268256817, -0.7568024953079282]

-Wherein can we write Python programs?
+Where can we write Python programs?
 We can use any text editor that is suitable for writing programming code.
 However, when the code has a complex structure and grows a lot, it is better to use an Integrated Development Environment (IDE), a software application providing functionality for more comfortable coding.
 At the moment, I use PyCharm, which is integrated with Git for version control.
+For language reference and standard-library details, the official Python documentation is the authoritative source.
 This way, the code is stored locally and online and accessible from anywhere on the Internet.
 Another advantage of GIT is that we keep track of all code changes and can always roll back when something goes wrong.

 Did you like this post?
 Please let me know if you have any comments or suggestions.

-In this post, I described basic data structures on Python such as lists, dictionaries, and tuples, shown some examples of code flow statements and the usage of list comprehensions.
+Python is a dynamically typed, general-purpose language whose built-in data structures (lists, dictionaries, and tuples) and list comprehensions make it a productive choice for beginners and machine learning practitioners alike.
+In this post, I described basic data structures in Python such as lists, dictionaries, and tuples, shown some examples of code flow statements and the usage of list comprehensions.
 I am going to continue on Python coding in the following days.
 You can get the code in progress in the Colab file.
 Thanks for reading!